Silent Hill 4: The Room: Combat

-Plot
+Story

 Characters

 The protagonist and player character of Silent Hill 4 is Henry Townshend, a resident of the South Ashfield Heights Apartments building in the fictitious town of Ashfield.
 Henry is an "average" man who has been described by Konami as an introvert in his late 20s.
 For the most part Henry navigates the game's world alone, although he eventually works with his neighbor Eileen Galvin.
 Henry also deals with the new supporting characters of Cynthia Velasquez, Andrew DeSalvo, Richard Braintree and Jasper Gein.

 Silent Hill 4: The Room incorporates two unseen, minor characters from previous installments: investigative journalist Joseph Schreiber and deceased serial killer Walter Sullivan.
 Joseph was first referenced in Silent Hill 3 with a magazine article he has written condemning the "Hope House" orphanage run by Silent Hill's religious cult, which the game's protagonist, Heather, can discover.
 In Silent Hill 2, Walter is referenced in a newspaper article detailing his suicide in his jail cell after his murder of two children.
 Sullivan appears in two forms: an undead adult enemy and a neutral child supporting character.
 Walter's previous victims play a small role in the game as enemies.